Surf life saving club

-Surf Life Saving Clubs (or SLSCs) are volunteer institutions at Australia's beaches.
+Surf life saving clubs (or SLSCs) are volunteer institutions at Australia's beaches.
 The clubs conduct surf lifesaving services on weekends and public holidays, and in the 2014-2015 season they saved 12,690 people.
 They also host many beach sport activities, such as Nippers, surf carnivals and other competitions.
-The SLSCs are responsible for the education of Lifesavers including operation of Inflatable Rescue Boats (IRBs) and maintaining radio communication with other beaches and air rescue resources.
+The SLSCs are responsible for the education of lifesavers including operation of inflatable rescue boats (IRBs) and maintaining radio communication with other beaches and air rescue resources.

+Slang

+Members are known colloquially as "clubbies".